 - Understanding the Past: Courses in this category should have as their focus significant past events

 - Understanding U.S. Society: Courses in this category should address some significant aspect of U.S. Society as their central focus

 The curriculum of the 60-credit-hour program is listed below.
 The BBA is a cohort program with a prescribed sequence of courses.
 Students should work with academic advisors to rearrange the sequence if circumstances do not allow them to participate during a given term or terms.
-Courses are eight weeks in length with the exception of the capstone course BA 495, which is 16 weeks.
+Courses are eight weeks in length with the exception of the BA 300 and the capstone course BA 495, which are12 weeks.

 The curriculum of the 60-credit-hour program is as follows.

 |BA 200||Managerial Communication||3|